armin-fx/BandedScad/doc/object.md

 - `xxx_fillet`  - edges can specified with option `type`
 - `xxx_rounded` - with rounded edges
 - `xxx_chamfer` - with chamfered edges

+#### Module characteristic: [^][contents]
+List of characteristic behavior of modules with fillet edges:
+- The base module is shown by default, the edges must extra set
+  - The type of the edge is set by default to _no fillet edge_.
+  - If the edge type is set, all edges have the size `0`, means they are unset.
+  - If only parameter `r` is set, all (not defined) edges will set to this size.
+  - You can define every edge size specially with the parameter `edge_xxx` without specify `r`.
+  - If `r` is set, this value will multiplied with every specified edge size, so you can activate every specific edge with `1` and deactivate with `0`, all so activated edges so gets the size `r`.

 ### Cutting or adding parts for edges [^][contents]